 What to Do When the Waffle Batter is Too Thin?

-To thicken up your waffle batter when it comes to how thick should waffle batter be, you can try adding some more flour or whisking it more vigorously to incorporate more air.
-You can also try reducing the amount of milk in your recipe, or substituting milk with a thicker liquid like buttermilk or coconut milk.
+When it comes to how thick should waffle batter be, you can thicken it by adding additional flour or whisking it more rapidly to incorporate more air.
+You can also experiment with substituting a thicker liquid like buttermilk or coconut milk for the milk in your recipe.

 Additionally, you may want to increase the baking time and temperature, to give your batter more time to set and cook through, even when original waffles or potato waffle recipe.